NuclearPhoenixx/RouteryPi/README.md

 ## Summary

-RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W. Together with a nice looking case and some status LEDs it makes a fun alternative to a commercial AP because of easy programming and customization.
+RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W. Together with a nice looking case and some status LEDs it makes a fun alternative to a commercial AP combining ease of setup and highly customizable software.
 The only downside of using a Raspberry Pi is it's relatively slow networking speed compared to high quality retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some generic old AP that you found in your basement!

+**Update:** The brand new Raspberry Pi 4 features some really nice networking features.
+With an even faster CPU, 2.4 and 5GHz ac  WiFi, stand-alone Gigabit Ethernet and optional Power over Ethernet it looks like it can deliver "real" networking performance!

 ## Hardware